How to read your gas meter and convert this reading to kilowatt hours.

 The following steps explain how to read your gas meter (imperial or metric) and convert this reading to kilowatt hours.
-However, Regulatory Delivery (RD) is only responsible for gas meter accuracy and complaints about billing should firstly be directed to the supplier concerned.
+However, the Office for Product Safety and Standards is only responsible for gas meter accuracy and complaints about billing should firstly be directed to the supplier concerned.
 The Citizens Advice consumer service can assist you with this and provide independent advice on energy supply.
 If your supplier is unable to resolve your dispute then the Energy Ombudsman can investigate.

 Metric or imperial

 Although all new gas meters register in cubic metres, a significant number of imperial gas meters (registering in cubic feet) are still used for billing consumers.
 The approval process for gas meters requires the unit of measurement to be clearly marked on the register of the meter; for example: